 - UBS Securities LLC in a securities dispute arising out of its purchase of 22 residential mortgage-backed securities by two of NCUA’s member credit unions.

-Ms. Woan devotes a portion of her practice to pro bono work, representing survivors of domestic violence in obtaining orders of protection and assisting with related custody disputes.
-In 2016, she was honored by Sanctuary for Families for her successful representation of a domestic violence survivor in an extensive trial that resulted in an order granting all of the relief requested.
+Ms. Woan maintains an active pro bono practice and has handled a variety of matters in this capacity, including a recent federal jury trial where she served as lead trial counsel in a civil rights matter.
+She also represents survivors of domestic violence in obtaining orders of protection and assisting with related custody disputes.
+In 2016, she was honored by Sanctuary for Families for her successful representation of a domestic violence survivor in a trial that resulted in an order granting all of the relief requested.

 She also maintains an active amicus practice, including:

 - on behalf of law professors in Nasrallah v.
 Barr (U.S. Supreme Court 2020) (removal proceedings);

 - on behalf of members of Congress in three district courts (2018-19) and the U.S. Court of Appeals for the Ninth Circuit (2020) (administration of the Teen Pregnancy Prevention Program);

 - on behalf of the Harvard Immigration and Refugee Clinical Program in Darweesh v.
 Trump (E.D.N.Y.
 2017) (executive action on immigration restrictions); and

 - on behalf of a coalition of businesses in Texas v.
 United States (Fifth Circuit 2015) (executive action on undocumented immigrants).